 A few minutes before you get there, entering the upper part of the village, you’ll see a couple of parking lots on your right where you can park the car and walk the last bit.

 There are also some buses from Granada, but they take around 3 hours and the bus times are not ideal for hiking.
 If you have to travel by public transport, make sure you book a hotel for both the night before and after your trek to Cascada del Goterón.

 When is the best time to hike Cascada del Goterón

 Cascada del Goterón can be hiked anytime from the snow melts in May/June until it starts snowing again, normally at some point in November.

 It’s unsafe to do this hike when it’s icy and snowy, so it’s important that you always check the weather forecast before you go.
-It can also be slippery when it’s been raining so be cautious if it might rain during your trek.
-Especially the last section to the waterfall can be sketchy, but also the final ascent to Siete Lagunas.

 If you find yourself in a situation where you encounter ice or snow on the trail and doubt if it’s safe to continue, turn around.
 Safety first!